 Parallax Tip - Make sure the Clients match!

-Once you've got two or more Projects merged into another in Parallax - you'll be able to see the Deals associated with separate Offerings.
+Once you've got two or more Projects merged in Parallax, you'll be able to see the Deals associated with separate Offerings.
 Let's take a look!

 As these Deals continue to be updated by changes in your CRM, you'll see them continue to update here on the Integrations page - but remember, the original Deal continues to act as a parent that determines the Stage, Status and Target Budget of the overall Project within Parallax, so updating the Stages in your CRM for these additional merged Deals will not move the overall Project in/out of the Sales Pipeline.